 Inheritance and Risk of Renal Cell Carcinoma

 Renal cell carcinoma (RCC) is commonly diagnosed in both men and women.
-In the United States in 2022, about 79,000 new cases of kidney cancer and renal pelvis cancer will occur and lead to an estimated 13,920 deaths.[1]
-This cancer accounts for about 4.1% of all adult malignancies.[1]
+In the United States in 2024, about 81,610 new cases of kidney cancer and renal pelvis cancer will occur, along with an estimated 14,390 deaths.[1]
+These cancers account for about 4.1% of all adult malignancies.[1]
 The male-to-female ratio is 1.9:1.[2]
 RCC is distinct from kidney cancer that involves the renal pelvis or renal medulla, and it only applies to cancer that forms in the lining of the kidney bed (i.e., in the renal tubules).
-Non-RCCs of the kidney, including cancer of the renal pelvis or renal medulla, are not addressed in this summary.
-Genetic pathogenic variants have been identified as the cause of inherited cancer risk in some RCC-prone families; these pathogenic variants are estimated to account for only 5% to 8% of RCC cases overall.[3,4] It is likely that other undiscovered genes and background genetic factors contribute to the development of familial RCC in conjunction with nongenetic risk factors.
+This summary does not address non-RCCs of the kidney, including cancer of the renal pelvis or renal medulla.
+Genetic pathogenic variants have been identified as the cause of inherited cancer risk in some RCC-prone families; these pathogenic variants are estimated to account for only 5% to 8% of RCC cases overall.[3,4] It is likely that other undiscovered genes and background genetic factors contribute to the development of familial RCC along with nongenetic risk factors.

 RCC occurs in both sporadic and heritable forms.
 Four major RCC syndromes with autosomal dominant inheritance have been identified.
 PDQ summaries are available for each of these syndromes: